-By referring to the biblical story where Moses and the Hebrews found themselves in a dire situation while crossing the desert, Rumi is indirectly saying that he and his companions, who are on a spiritual journey, also feel lost and are in need of guidance and help (in a spiritual sense).
-So, since they are in a similar situation, Rumi wonders if Christ would consider being their guide.
+By referring to the Biblical story in which Moses and Hebrews found themselves in a dire situation while they were crossing the desert, Rumi is indirectly saying; ‘he and his companions who are in a spiritual journey also feel lost and are in need of guidance and help’ (in a spiritual sense); so, since they are in a similar situation, Rumi wonders if Christ would consider being their guide also.

-We may wonder if Rumi was enlightened through Sufi methods before he died.
-Many believe he did attain the state of enlightenment he was striving for.
-This belief could be true, but we cannot know for sure if he obliterated his ego and merged with the infinite ocean of the divine.
-This much can be said for sure: When the immense mystery of Christ began to unfold in Rumi’s soul, he definitely had a spiritual illumination in a different sense.
-I believe he came to fully comprehend the meaning of “love your God” and “love thy neighbor” (the most important commandments of Christ), so we can imagine such an achievement brought about a great illumination.
+We may wonder if Rumi was enlightened–by way of Sufi methods–before he died.
+There are many who believe he had attained the state of enlightenment he was striving for.
+Perhaps what these people presume is true.
+Nevertheless, we cannot know for sure if his ego (“I”) was obliterated and if, as a result, he merged with the “infinite ocean of the Divine”.
+But this much can be said for sure; when the immense content of the “Mystery of Christ” begun to unfold in Rumi’s soul, he definitely had a ‘spiritual illumination’ in a different sense.
+I believe he had comprehended the meaning of “love your God” and the meaning of “love thy neighbour” (which are the most important commandments of Christ) to a great extent, thus we can imagine such an achievement had brought about a certain illumination and a deep understanding.

-We may also wonder if Rumi secretly became a Christian.
-Rumi was originally brought up a Muslim, and we can see he venerated the Prophet Mohammed from many of his poems, so there is no evidence to indicate he severed his connection with his original religion.
-Therefore, we could safely assume he did not secretly convert to Christianity or adhere to any of the Christian sects, because he did not have to become an adherent of a different religion to understand profound spiritual facts.
-If you recall in one of his poems, Rumi said, “If a day won’t come when the monuments to institutionalized religions lie in ruin, then my beloved, then we are really in trouble.”
-He clearly refers to all institutionalized religions, and to comprehend spiritual truths, one needs to be open minded, unprejudiced, and courageous, as well as, most importantly of all, cultivate spiritualized love within one’s soul (“be a lover, a lover, choose love that you might be a chosen one”).
-Undoubtedly, Rumi had all these qualities, and he did not allow religious opinions to obstruct the inflow of spiritual inspiration.
-These profound truths must have been revealed to him, because his spiritual understanding transcended the frames of established religions.
-We can deduce that Rumi must have pondered deeply on the meaning of Christ’s declaration:
+We may also wonder if Rumi had secretly become a Christian.
+Rumi was originally brought up as a Muslim and we can see that he has also venerated the Prophet Muhammad in many of his poems; so there is no substantial evidence which indicates that his connection with his original religion was severed.
+Therefore, it could be stated that he did not secretly become a Christian and didn’t adhere to any of the Christian sects, for he did not have to become an adherent of another religion to be able to attain an understanding of profound spiritual facts.
+As we recall, in one of his poems Rumi had said: “If a day won’t come when the monuments to institutionalized religions lie in ruin, then my beloved, then we are really in trouble.”
+Apparently, his words refer to every institutionalized religion.
+Besides, to be able to comprehend spiritual truths, one needs to be open minded, unprejudiced and courageous; and most important of all, to cultivate ‘spiritualized love’ within one’s soul (“be a lover, a lover, choose love that you might be a chosen one.”)
+Undoubtedly, Rumi had all these qualities and he did not allow religious beliefs and opinions obstruct the inflow of spiritual inspirations.
+Evidently, these ‘profound truths’ were revealed to him because his spiritual understanding had transcended the frames of established religions.
+We can deduce, Rumi must have pondered deeply on the meaning of Christ’s declaration:

 “Then you’ll know the truth, and the truth will set you free” (John 8: 32).